+6.1 Races/Heats will consist of 20 (twenty) Laps.
 6.2 The Final will be 30 (thirty) Laps.
 6.3 The First 8 (eight) laps of yellow flags, do not count towards race Laps in the Final whereafter that they WILL count toward race Laps.
 6.4 Only under extreme circumstances may the Clerk of the Course call a race result without the prescribed number of laps being completed.